ctxswitch/htpasswd/README.md

 # Htpasswd Authentication

-Htpasswd is a go package for reading and authenticating against htpasswd libraries.
+Htpasswd is a go package for reading and authenticating using htpasswd files.

 ## Installation